stefb965/circleci-docs/jekyll/_cci2/workflows.md

 The following example shows a workflow with four sequential jobs that use shared environment variables.

-The following `config.yml` snippet is an example of a sequntial job workflow configured to use the resources defined in the `org-global` context:
+The following `config.yml` snippet is an example of a sequential job workflow configured to use the resources defined in the `org-global` context:

 ```
 workflows: